Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Setting the stage for AI-based insurance analytics

-Beyond claims handling automation, intelligent intake solutions also set up commercial insurance companies to take full advantage of AI-based analytics tools that promise more advances in claims handling, underwriting and more.
+Beyond claims handling automation, intelligent intake solutions also set up commercial insurance companies to take full advantage of AI-based analytics tools that promise more advances in technology for claims handling, underwriting and more.

 There’s no limit to the number of fields an intelligent intake solution can extract from the unstructured documents typically involved in a commercial insurance claim.
 While your Chief Claims Officer may require only, say, 20 fields, your data analytics team could well be interested in 100.
 That would give them more data to use for predictive applications, loss modeling, actuarial projects and more.